-NEW YORK -- In the bottom of the first inning of World Series Game 4, Dodgers right fielder Mookie Betts pursued a deep foul ball off the bat of Yankees leadoff man Gleyber Torres.
-Betts leapt up against the wall in foul territory and appeared to make the catch, but a Yankees fan grabbed ahold of Betts' glove and tried to wrench the ball out, resulting in the ball bouncing back onto the field.
+NEW YORK -- In the first inning of World Series Game 4 on Tuesday night at Yankee Stadium, Dodgers right fielder Mookie Betts pursued a deep foul ball off the bat of Yankees leadoff man Gleyber Torres.
+Betts leapt up against the wall in foul territory and appeared to make the catch, but a Yankees fan grabbed ahold of Betts' glove and tried to pry the ball out, resulting in the ball bouncing back onto the field.

-The umpiring crew immediately, correctly, ruled Torres was out on fan interference while Betts exchanged words with the Yankees fans in the front row.
+The umpiring crew immediately and correctly, ruled Torres was out on fan interference while Betts exchanged words with the Yankees fans in the front row.

 Here's what the MLB rulebook (specifically rule 6.01), says about fan interference: